 His work has won numerous awards, and can be found in the collections of Milligan College, the Memphis Academy of Arts, Appalachian Oil Co., Virginia Tech, the Arkansas Arts Center, and numerous private collections.

-Maxwell presently lives and works in the Atlanta area.
+Maxwell presently lives and works in south central Kentucky.